-Notice: Big Run campsites are now available by Reservation Only.
-Walk-ins are no longer permitted at the Big Run campsites.
+NOTICE: Big Run and St. John's Rock campsites are now available by Reservation Only.
+Walk-ins are no longer permitted at these campsites.
 See below for more information on this and other camping opportunities at Savage River State Forest.

 Savage River State Forest offers year-round, primitive camping on 81 sites located in ten separate areas of the State Forest.
 These primitive campsites each have a picnic table and a fire ring, but do not have any other amenities such as electric or water/sewer hookups.
 Location information for all of these sites is found below.
 Most of the Savage River State Forest campsites are available on a first come, first served basis.
 Exceptions to this are the campsites at Big Run, St. John's Rock, and the Bear Pen Group site on Savage River Road.
 The Big Run, St. John's Rock, and Bear Pen Group sites all require advance reservations for use, and no walk-in use is permitted at these sites.
 Reserve these sites as follows:

 All other campsites at Savage River State Forest are available on a first come, first served basis.
 These are available by self-registering at the bulletin board areas located in that particular camping area.
 All Savage River State Forest campsites are numbered 100 and above, and this is important information as the Big Run State Park campsites are in close proximity to some of the State Forest campsites.

 Primitive camping has become a rare opportunity as most public and private campgrounds have adopted a more improved and consolidated approach to managing camping facilities.
 Camping at Savage River State Forest is a primitive experience in that the sites have a picnic table and a fire ring and no other amenities or plumbing.
 We urge our visitors to practice the "Leave No Trace" ethic as they enjoy a primitive and remote camping experience.
 Back Country backpack camping is also permitted within the forest.